 You may appoint one or more agents on your power of attorney.
 Having multiple agents allows more than one person to share the responsibility and permits them to divvy up tasks.
 If you appoint more than one, however, make sure that the document permits each to act on his or her own.
 Requiring them to act together provides checks and balances, but it could become very cumbersome if all of your agents have to sign every check or other document.
 Also, if you appoint more than one agent, make sure they get along and communicate.
 If not, difficult misunderstandings can arise.
-This is why we generally advise against naming more than two agents—too many people for involved for easy communication—though it’s not unusual for parents with three children to name them all so as not to leave one out.
+This is why we generally advise against naming more than two agents—too many people involved for easy communication—though it’s not unusual for parents with three children to name them all so as not to leave one out.

 The idea behind powers of attorney is that they will be used only when the person who creates it (the “principal” in legal speak) becomes incapacitated.
-Interestingly, traditionally powers of attorney expired when the principal became incompetent, the theory being that the attorney-in-fact stands in his shoes and can only do what he can do—if he’s incompetent, then so is his agent.
+Interestingly, traditionally powers of attorney expired when the principal became incompetent, the theory being that the attorney-in-fact stands in his shoes and can only do what he can do—if the principal is incompetent, then so is his agent.
 Every state has passed laws providing for “durable” powers of attorney that survive the incapacity of the principal.
 But when should they take effect?
 One would think only upon incapacity—a so-called “springing” power of attorney springing into effect upon incapacity.

 A final argument for executing a current, rather than a springing, power of attorney is that it may be needed when the principal is competent, but unavailable.
 For instance, a financial or legal matter may come up while you are vacationing in Europe.
-It could be important that the attorney-in-fact can step in and act while you are out of the country.
+It could be important that your attorney-in-fact be able to step in and act while you are out of the country.

-Often, powers of attorney authorize the agent to make gifts on the principal’s behalf, even though strictly speaking that may not be in her best interest—isn’t it always better to have more money than less?
+Often, powers of attorney authorize the agent to make gifts on the principal’s behalf, even though strictly speaking, that may not be in the principal’s best interest—isn’t it always better to have more money than less?
 But it may well be what you would want to do if you were competent to act on your own—to support children and grandchildren or to take steps to reduce taxes or qualify for public benefits.
-Often, power of attorney forms limit these gifts to the annual gift tax exclusion—currently, $14,000 per individual per year—which with the recent evisceration of federal gift and estate taxes is meaningless for all but the 1 percenters, since you have to give away $5.49 million (in 2017) to be subject to any gift taxes.
+Often, power of attorney forms limit these gifts to the annual gift tax exclusion—currently, $18,000 per individual per year—which with the recent evisceration of federal gift and estate taxes is meaningless for all but the 0.01 percenters, since you have to give away $13.6 million (in 2024) to be subject to any gift taxes.
 So, there’s no tax reason to have this limitation.